LawnchairLauncher/lawnicons/README.md

 Open Lawnicons 2.15+ → Tap "Request icons" → Select and request icons.

-Our contributors design their own icons, but everyone can participate in our Discord giveaway to get a few icons earlier.
+The intended fulfiller of your icon request is you, but everyone can participate in our Discord giveaway to get a few icons earlier.